dmunozv04/iSponsorBlockTV/README.md

 # iSponsorBlockTV

 Skip sponsor segments in YouTube videos playing on an Apple TV.
+Sponsor Block in YouTube for apple TV

 This project is written in asycronous python and should be pretty quick.